port-labs/port-docs/docs/faq/faq.md

 # FAQ

+## How can I get started?

+Port is open for self-service, so you are invited to [open an account](https://app.getport.io/?screen_hint=login) and start building your developer portal right away.
+In addition, feel free to request a [private demo](https://www.getport.io/free-trial) with our team.

 ## What is Port, and how does it work?

 Port is a developer portal for your software, microservices and resources.
 With Port, you can help developers develop applications quickly and efficiently, by providing them the relevant data about DevOps and infrastructure.